global-river-chem/data-workflow_spatial/PROGRESS_UPDATES.md

 - Coverage for 2002-2022 is complete for 521 of the 524 sites.
 The remaining cycle-0 green-up gaps stayed missing after reruns because MODIS did not return usable data for those site-years.
 Cycle 1 is optional.
-- One final 12-site request set has been prepared and checked: four corrected Cameroon watersheds, six Finnish watersheds, and Thomson Brook and Yarragil Brook in Western Australia.
-These requests have not been submitted yet.
+- The final 12-site request set was submitted on July 20: four corrected Cameroon watersheds, six Finnish watersheds, and Thomson Brook and Yarragil Brook in Western Australia.
+AppEEARS accepted all 12 requests; two began processing immediately and ten were pending.
-- Next: submit and monitor all 12 requests, then download, combine, and check the results.
+- Next: monitor the 12 requests, then download, combine, and check the results.

 ## Dataset checkpoints